 There’s a lot of attention on how IoT can be used to improve worker safety in construction, which many workers and industry observers openly welcome.
 Given the construction industry is among the most dangerous for workers, IoT can help make it safer than ever before, so long as businesses in construction are willing to spend the money to make it happen.

 28. China uses more industrial robots (many of which are internet-connected in some way) than anyone else in the world.
+In fact, it’s more it has more than doubled its number of industrial robot installations since 2019.
 (Source: IFR)

 31. Manufacturers account for about 40 percent of all private 4G and 5G networks (Source: Mordor Intelligence)